-It seems counterintuitive that something so calming could burn calories and get our bodies into tiptop shape, but yoga for weight loss really works.
+It seems counterintuitive that something so calming could burn calories and get our bodies into tiptop shape, but the benefits of yoga for weight loss are real.

 Most of us think of yoga as a stress buster, not as a way to lose weight.
 Well, good news!
 Research has found that you can lose weight if you practice yoga at least three to four times a week for 30 minute sessions.
 With increased frequency and longer durations, the weight comes off quicker.

-Doing yoga for weight loss works because it lowers our stress levels and increases our insulin sensitivity, which tells our bodies to burn food as fuel instead of storing it as fat.
-The science also found that a regular yoga practice can prevent obesity.
+The benefits of yoga for weight loss are real because yoga lowers our stress levels and increases our insulin sensitivity, telling our bodies to burn food as fuel instead of storing it as fat.
+The science also found that the benefits of yoga including preventing obesity.

 Yoga comes in many forms.
 Integral yoga is one of the gentlest of yoga practices.
 A session includes chanting, postures, deep relaxation, deep breathing, and meditation.
 On the other end of the spectrum is Ashtanga yoga, which is much more strenuous.
 It’s a constant movement that may have you break out into a sweat and is designed to build core strength and tone your body.
 Breaking into a sweat means you’re eliminating toxins, cellular waste, and water weight.